-- The Driving Status at the top of the page tells you what direction to go (North, South, etc.), as well as the name of the road and the name of the next road or turn (top left picture). - A wide route line traces the path to your destination.
+- The Driving Status at the top of the page tells you what direction to go (North, South, etc.), as well as the name of the road and the name of the next road or turn (picture at left). - A wide route line traces the path to your destination.
 This line may or may not follow roads, depending on how the route was built.

-If the Map Page (picture below) is set up to show Navigation Info (as opposed to the Full Screen Map), the following information is also shown:
+If the Map Page is set up to show Navigation Info, as opposed to the Full Screen Map (see picture below), the following information is also shown: